flathub-infra/flatpak-builder-lint/README.md

 `poetry lock --no-update` to regenerate the lockfile and `poetry install --sync` to synchronise the virtual environment.

+When adding new checks, please do not increase the minimum requirements set in `{builddir, repo}/min_success_metadata`.

 The virtual enviroment can be listed with `poetry env list` and removed with `poetry env remove flatpak-builder-lint-xxxxxxxx-py3.xx`.